 The Echinocereus is closely related to the popular Echinocactus.
 Mostly native to the southern United States and Mexico, there are about 75 species of this pretty little cactus, a few of which sometimes find their way into garden centers.
-To further confuse you, they are often called hedgehog cactus, a name that is sometimes applied to other squat, globular cacti, not in the Echinocereus genus, such as the Echinopsis.
-Among cactus growers, Echinocereus are known for being a bit easier than some of their fussier cousins.
-Some members of this genus can be found far to the north, growing in quite cold areas.
-Echinocereus have a very wide range of shapes and sizes, ranging from small balls with spines to thin columns.
-Like other cacti, the Echinocereus have beautiful flowers.
+They are often called hedgehog cactus, a name that is sometimes applied to other squat, globular cacti, not in the Echinocereus genus, such as the Echinopsis.

 - Light: Echinocereus need bright light to perform their best.
 If you can provide nearly full sun, as in a western window, they will appreciate it.
 Plants that are grown in dim conditions are unlikely to flower well and will not thrive.
 Although these are cold tolerant, most of the popular species need relatively warm temperatures to grow their best.